 Kids 15 and under: FREE with a paid adult and campsite

-Factory or Holloway campsite: $325 for the entire 5 nights of the event.
-(Price increases to $375 for a campsite as of January 1, 2020, so register early!)
-Includes 1 complimentary pump-out valued at $20!
+Factory or Holloway campsite: $545.00 for the entire 5 nights of the event.
+Includes 1 complimentary pump-out valued at $30!
 An additional pump-out can be purchased at the event.

-Early Arrival: Show up as early as Friday, May 22 and camp on the grounds for three nights for just $50.
-Includes a Memorial Day cookout, and one pump-out, but no hookups are guaranteed until the event starts on Tuesday.
+Early Arrival: Show up as early as Friday, September 3 and camp on the grounds for three nights for just $50.
+Includes a Labor Day cookout, and one pump-out, but no hookups are guaranteed until the event starts on Tuesday.
 If you choose this option, be sure to arrive with full water tank, charged batteries, and empty black/gray holding tanks.

 T-shirts are $20 each for adults.
 T-shirts must be pre-ordered when registering and will be delivered at the event.